-Due the now 220 m-long and 21.5 m-high earth bulk dam, the lake can carry about 39.8 million cubic metres of water, which can be used to generate electricity if demand fluctuates and during peak times.
+Due to the new 220-m-long and 21.5-m-high earth bulk dam, the lake can carry about 39.8 million cubic meters of water, which can be used to generate electricity if demand fluctuates and during peak times.

 From air to water

-With their groundbreaking approach to combine hydrography and photogrammetry, the IngenieurTeam GEO GmbH planned to survey the area by using their sounding boat “Surveyor,” the industrial Unmanned Aerial Vehicle (UAV) Aibot X6 as well as state-of-the-art positioning technology from Leica Geosystems in the Swiss canton of Glarus.
+With their groundbreaking approach to combine hydrography and photogrammetry, the IngenieurTeam GEO GmbH planned to survey the area by using their sounding boat, Surveyor, Leica Geosystems industrial Unmanned Aerial Vehicle (UAV) solution as well as state-of-the-art positioning technology from Leica Geosystems in the Swiss canton of Glarus.
 The goal was to generate a 3D-model for accurate and inch-step precise calculation and simulation of the actual holding capacity.

-After all preparatory measures, approval processes and planning had been completed, the experts from Karlsruhe travelled with their sonar equipped vessel “Surveyor” to the more than 220 km distant lake into the Swiss mountains to map the lakes soiling situation at a regular water gauge.
-All measurements done by the vessel and the Aibot X6 were recorded in the Swiss national coordinate system “LV03.”
+After all preparatory measures, approval processes and planning had been completed, the experts from Karlsruhe traveled with their sonar equipped vessel to the more than 220 km distant lake into the Swiss Alps to map the lake’s soiling situation at a regular water gauge.
+All measurements done by the vessel and Leica Geosystems UAV were recorded in the Swiss national coordinate system LV03.

-With 172 planned recording lines, the 6 m-long vessel set sail to create a detailed picture of the lakes soil using its Reson SeaBat 8101 Multibeam echosounder.
+With 172 planned recording lines, the 6-meter-long vessel set sail to create a detailed picture of the lake’s soil using its Reson SeaBat 8101 Multibeam echosounder.
 The fathometer emits acoustic signals at an angle of 150 degrees and calculates the depth of the water by measuring the elapsed time of the echo.
-Due to 101 beams per ping at a frequency of 30 pings per second, the hydrographs receive high-precision data of the bed with a graticule of 3,030 single points per second.
-With an overlap of one third of every measuring track, the experts ensure that an accuracy of less than 10 cm is achieved during their measurement.
+At 101 beams per ping at a frequency of 30 pings per second, the hydrographs receive high-precision data of the bed with a graticule of 3,030 single points per second.
+With an overlap of one-third of every measuring track, the experts ensure that an accuracy of less than 10 centimeters is achieved during their measurement.

-Before data can be gathered, though, the measuring system must be calibrated precisely in order to avoid disturbance factors and to correctly determine the results.
-The sensor technology must be adjusted before every deployment to subtract both linear movements of the vessel as well as rotation around its axles to impede any falsification.
-A further step for the hydrographs to get a clear and detailed view of the lakes cause is to factor the waters sound velocity into the calculation, which changes depending on temperature and suspended particles and becomes especially important in lentic water.
+But before data can be gathered, the measuring system must be calibrated precisely in order to avoid disturbance factors and to correctly determine the results.
+Therefore, the sensor technology must be adjusted before every deployment to subtract both linear movements of the vessel as well as rotation around its axles to impede any falsification.
+A further step for the hydrographs to get a clear and detailed view of the lakes ground is to factor the waters sound velocity into the calculation, which changes depending on temperature and suspended particles and becomes especially important in lentic water.

-After the boat launched and calibrated, the crew put out to sea on a 2.5 hour-long first cruise to get a first impression of the lake's character and began to create the first sonar data of the soil.
-Following the planned routes and under consideration of the lake's depth and texture, the highly skilled hydrographs on the “Surveyor” collected enough information to create a point cloud of 134,837,653 X-Y-Z-coordinates.
-All in all, the crew of the observation boat made it in five days to record all 2,855,204 square metres of the Klöntalersee.
+After the boat got launched and calibrated, the crew put out to sea on a two-and-a-half hour long first cruise to get a first impression of the lake’s character and began to create the first sonar data of the soil.
+Following the planned routes and under consideration of the lake’s depth and texture, the highly skilled hydrographs on the Surveyor collected enough information to create a point cloud of 134.837.653 X-Y-Z-coordinates.
+All in all, the crew of the observation boat made it in five days to record all 2,855,204 square meters of the Klöntalersee.

-By using the Leica Viva GS16 GNSS antenna on the “Surveyor,” the data recorded with the multibeam sonar could be assigned inch-perfect to their coordinates.
-With its built-in SmartLink technology, the crew would still have been able to record high-precision data and receive the GNSS correction data even if the signal of the GSM network would have gone missing.
-Thanks to 550 channels, a state-of-the-art surveying engine and ultramodern RTK algorithms, both the data of the Aibot X6 UAV and the vessel could be precisely assigned to the test results.
+By using the Leica Viva GS 16 GNSS antenna on the Surveyor, the data recorded with the multibeam sonar could be assigned inch-perfect to their coordinates.
+With its built-in SmartLink-technology, the crew would still have been able to record high-precision data and receive the GNSS correction data even if the signal of the GSM network would have gone missing.
+Thanks to 550 channels, a state-of-the-art surveying engine and ultramodern RTK algorithms, both the data of the UAV and the vessel could be precisely assigned to the test results.

-Due to their general design, bank situations are hard to capture for multibeam equipped vessels.
+Due their general design, bank situations are hard to capture for multibeam equipped vessels.
 In addition to that, the risk of damaging the sensitive and expensive sensor rapidly rises in shallow water and in the proximity of the shore.
-In order to still obtain exact results for the volume calculations and simulations, the engineers relied on their experience with the Aibot X6 UAV and decided to capture the shores and embankments airborne via photogrammetry.
+In order to still obtain exact results for the volume calculations and simulations, the engineers relied on their experience with their UAV and decided to capture the shores and embankments airborne via photogrammetry.

 Precision from the sky

-After the lake was measured at regular water level from the boat, the engineers began to plan the flights of the Aibot X6.
-To capture the shore regions overlapping with the measurements taken by the boat, it was crucial to plan to fly with the Aibot at lower water levels.
-After the level of the Klöntalersee had been lowered seasonally, the survey with the Aibotix hexacopter began.
+After the lake was measured at regular water level from the boat, the engineers began to plan the flights for the Leica Geosystems UAV solution.
+To capture the shore regions overlapping with the measurements taken by the boat, it was crucial to plan the following flights with the UAV at lower water levels.
+After the level of the Klöntalersee had been lowered seasonally, the survey with Leica Geosystems hexacopter began.

-“Due to the fast data availability of the Aibot X6, we were able to evaluate the first results on site,” said Benjamin Busse, IngenieurTeam GEO UAV pilot and geomatics expert.
+“Due to the fast data availability of the UAV, we were able to evaluate the first results on site,” said Benjamin Busse, IngenieurTeam GEO.

 As with the recordings of the surveying boat, it was of immanent importance for the UAV-based results to accurately reference them.
-For this purpose, the experts of the Ingenieurteam GEO used the Aibot HP GNSS 2 RTK / GNSS module (L1 / L2) and the Viva GS16 GNSS antenna, which was the perfect match to work under these difficult conditions to achieve an accuracy of 1 - 3 cm in georeferencing the collected data.
+For this purpose, the experts of the Ingenieurteam GEO equipped the UAV with an special RTK / GNSS module and used in addition the Viva GS16 GNSS antenna, which was the perfect match to work under these difficult conditions to achieve an accuracy of 1-3 cm in georeferencing the collected data.

 After all measurements had taken place, the surveying experts began to process the obtained data.
 The point clouds created by the multibeam sonar had to be fed into the PDS 2000 bearing software to manually edit and correct them from imprecision.
-In order to integrate the data of the river banks into the volume calculation, all 4,400 high-resolution images of the Aibot X6 multicopter had to be imported into Aibotix AiProFlight, where they were merged with the coordinates from the UAVs log file.
+In order integrate the data of the river banks into the volume calculation, all 4,400 high-resolution images created with the UAV had to be imported into flight planning software, where they were merged with the coordinates from the UAV’s log file.
 After that, the georeferenced data was edited in the post processing software AgiSoft PhotoScan Pro to create a 3D model as well as a point cloud.
 Subsequently, the two 3D models were combined in the Autodesk application AutoCAD® Civil 3D to generate an exact model of the lake's situation.